saularjm/netflix-and-chilies/README.md

 - Contributors: Haley Alton, Vanessa Bautista, Sandra Arredondo, and Saular Moaddeli

+## Table of Contents

+* Overview

+* Usage

+* Methods and Tech

+* Launch

 ## Overview

+- This application is made of two pages, a landing page and a main page where the user can choose a movie to stream and food to be delivered.
+The main page includes two different columns, one for movies, and the other for food, based by genre.

+- The landing page includes:
+    - A title
+    - An introduction
-- This application includes a landing page, with a title and introduction for the application and a button to enter the main webpage.
+    - A button to enter the main webpage

-- This application displays movie streaming information, including:
+- The movie column displays movie streaming information, including:
     - Movie title
     - Movie poster
     - Plot summary